MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-configure.md

 2. Work Order - Service
 3. Work Order - Notes

 Edit each form as needed and publish.
-The changes will display in Field Service (Dynamics 365) mobile app.
+The changes will display in the Field Service (Dynamics 365) mobile app.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Power Apps showing the work order form details.](./media/mobile-2020-admin-work-order-form-tabs.png)